SeraphymIgnacio/SDS315_HW4/README.md

 # SDS315_HW4

-This conatins problems that involve Monte Carlo simulations, finding p-values, and goodness of fit.
+This conatins problems that involve Monte Carlo simulations, finding p-values, and the chi-squared goodness of fit test.